 Oregano adds the familiar fragrance to a Greek salad, but it also provides relief for a sore throat.
-Olive oil is an essential component of Greek cuisine, but it is also medicinal.
+Olive oil is an essential component of Greek cuisine, but it’s medicinal, too.
 Honey is a sweetener that also contains more than 180 nutrients.
-Ancient Greek gastronomy, the ancestor of the food culture of Rome, is the source from which many features of European diet and cuisine are derived.
+Ancient Greek gastronomy, the forerunner of the food culture of Rome, is the source from which many features of the diet and cuisine of Europe are derived.
 But that’s not all.
-Ever since antiquity, the Greeks have not only sought to satisfy their hunger or to find enjoyment in foods.
+Ever since antiquity, the Greeks haven’t just sought to satisfy their hunger or to find enjoyment in foods.
 Many foods were used to prevent or treat a number of health conditions.

 Its official botanical name is in fact Salvia officinalis, which is partly derived from the Latin verb salvare, meaning “save,” and alludes to its therapeutic properties.
 The ancient Greeks used its fresh leaves to treat wounds and snake bites, and as a drink to enhance female fertility.
 As a beverage, sage-infused “Greek tea,” as the French call it, or “Greek sprout” for the Chinese, remains popular to this day, either on its own or combined with other aromatic herbs.

 Sage is also associated with some less scientific benefits.
 In Syros, for example, they say it exorcises gossip.
 You will often find little bunches of it hanging outside homes.
 A beneficial herb, sage has anti-catarrhal properties (for asthma, bronchitis and coughs), as well as anti-fungal and anti-infective action (for flu, gingivitis and insect bites).
 It is an effective antispasmodic (in cases of dysmenorrhea) and healing agent.
 Its broader effects include stimulating the nervous system, improving memory and boosting blood circulation, while its antioxidants act against free radicals.